 Guy Davis: An Ambassador Of The Blues

 When Guy Davis plays the blues, he doesn’t want you to notice how much art is involved.
 “It takes work making a song that’s simple, and playful, and easy to do,” he says.
 “And I don’t want people to see that.
-I want to uplift and create something that causes delight.
-And I want some little eight-year-old kid in the front row to have big eyes and say, ‘Hey, I want to do that!’.”
+I want some little eight-year-old kid in the front row to have big eyes and say, ‘Hey, I want to do that!’.”

-His parallel careers– as a musician, an author, a music teacher and a film, television and Broadway actor—mark Davis as a Renaissance man, yet the blues remain his first and greatest love.
+His parallel careers – as a musician, an author, a music teacher and a film, television and Broadway actor – mark Davis as a Renaissance man, yet the blues remain his first and greatest love.
 Growing up in a family of artists (his parents were Ruby Dee and Ossie Davis), he fell under the spell of Blind Willie McTell and Fats Waller at an early age.
 Guy’s one-man play, The Adventures of Fishy Waters: In Bed With the Blues, premiered Off-Broadway in the ‘90s and has since been released as a double CD.
-He went on to star Off-Broadway as the legendary Robert Johnson in Robert Johnson: Trick The Devil, winning the Blues Foundation’s “Keeping the Blues Alive” award.
+He went on to star Off-‐Broadway as the legendary Robert Johnson in Robert Johnson: Trick The Devil, winning the Blues Foundation’s “Keeping the Blues Alive” award.
 He followed the footsteps of another blues legend when he joined the Broadway production of Finian’s Rainbow, playing the part originally done in 1947 by Sonny Terry.
-Along the way he cut nine acclaimed albums for the Red House label and three for his own label, Smokeydoke Records; and was nominated for nearly a dozen Blues Awards.
+Along the way he cut nine acclaimed albums for the Red House label and four for his own label, Smokeydoke Records; and was nominated for nearly a dozen Blues Awards.

 So it’s no wonder that Davis is reluctant to define himself simply as a bluesman.
 “To me, a bluesman is somebody who has to carry a knife or a gun and enter dangerous situations and sometimes fuel it with alcohol—That’s not who I am.
 I call myself a blues musician, and to me the blues is a broad title.
 I include some ragtime, I make a nod to New Orleans, and a nod to the fife and drum players.
 And I always include things that make you want to dance.”